saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest.md

 which we are going to see more in detail in the next section.

 {% tip() %}
-[TAP](https://testanything.org/) is a simple protocol for test results.
+[TAP](https://testanything.org/) is a simple protocol for test reports.
 {% end %}

 {% info() %}